scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

    }
    ```

 The two solutions above have a disadvantage.
-The program has not opportunity to react to the problems that my arise.
+The program has not opportunity to react to the problems that may arise.
 A better strategy is shown as below
 ```c++
 class DBConn {